Zirui-Zhang941/BadgerMart-React/README.md

 INSERT YOUR RESPONSE HERE.

+principles: balance, the first thing that noticed is when in xl web page, it is not really balanced thus I make the xl page more balanced by only show 3 items in one row to achieve balance

+principles: contrast, I made the featured item colored red and expecially bolded price and itemname to attract user's attention

+element: shape, the +/- button is not really comfortable when I see them as a user thus I changed them to a more soft shape and colored blue

 ### 7. Ideate Visual Design

 In the above step, you were likely limited by your knowledge of React.
 Now, think bigger!
 Use a hand-drawn or digital sketch to demonstrate an improved interface following 5 design elements or principles.
 You can re-use elements or principles from above as long as they are applied in a new way.
 Please **annotate your sketch** to describe the 5 design elements or principles you used.